Cong805/Spoof-IoT/README.md

 python run.py --type test --model <model name> --file <path name>
 ```
 The path name is the file path of your test data.
+# Model Adversarial Samples
+This section provides a method for generating adversarial samples to spoof model-based IoT device scanning activities.